pca2/automator_screenshot/README.md

 # Capture PNG Screenshots

 This is a simple Automator workflow for MAC OS X that allows you to capture screenshots in the PNG format.
-You can add it as a service or export it to a standalone app and easy access via spotlight.
+You can add it as a service or export it to a standalone app for easy access via Spotlight.

 [Grab](https://en.wikipedia.org/wiki/Grab_(software)) app is fine, but it kind of forces you to save things in the TIFF format.
 This solves that problem by creating screenshots directly in PNG.